Part I: From scenic to semantic

 Semantic design flips this relationship.
 In a semantic system, Sarah simply describes what she wants to accomplish: “We’re releasing the new collaboration feature next month.
 I need to coordinate final testing with engineering, get design sign-off, update stakeholders on timeline changes, and prep our rollout plan.”

-The system understands her goals and orchestrates a response across project management, design reviews, communication planning, and delivery.
+The system understands her goals, surfaces relevant project status, drafts stakeholder updates, and coordinates a response across concerns.
 She’s no longer jumping between tools; she’s working with a system that understands what needs to happen and helps her get there.
+But this shift isn’t without complexity.

 The challenge ahead